EUROPEAN CUP HISTORY.COM

 Borussia would be fully tested in the quarter-finals where they took on Bruges, conquerors of Real Madrid.
 After 40 minutes of the first leg in Germany it appeared that the Belgians, coached by former Feyenoord boss Ernst Happel, were on the verge of claiming another notable scalp as they led 2-0, but a Kulik goal just before half-time and a second half equaliser from Simonsen clawed Borussia back into the tie, although with two away goals, Bruges were still favourites to progress through.
 In the end, Bruges were just eight minutes away from the semi-finals as, with the second leg still goalless they looked set to go through, but a late goal from 19 year old substitute Wilfried Hannes was enough to see Borussia into the semi-finals.
 They would, however, be the only German team there as Bayern were beaten for the first time in four years.
 It was Dynamo Kiev, finally showing the kind of form that they had promised for years, who finally got the better of the reigning champions.
 Bayern were well placed, after the first leg, despite being without the injured Muller as they managed a 1-0 home win courtesy of a goal from Muller‘s understudy Rainer Kunkel.
-Despite freezing temperatures and a hostile crowd of 100,000, fully dressed in winter gear, Bayern entered the final ten minutes with the second leg goalless and very cold.
+Despite freezing temperatures and a hostile crowd of 100,000, Bayern entered the final ten minutes with the second leg goalless and very cold.
 Maier saved a Blokhin penalty, but a second penalty award changed the course of the tie.
 Dynamo were able to put this freezing cold game behind them with a disputed Buriak penalty and then a scrappy goal from substitute Slobodian to end Bayern’s hopes of a fourth successive win and ensured a brand new name on the trophy.

 Despite having the better of the first leg, Liverpool took on the previous years finalists St Etienne trailing to a Bathenay goal, but within two minutes at Anfield they were on level terms as Kevin Keegan beat Jurkovic with a right footed in swinging shot that sailed over the goalkeepers head and into the net.
 The tie swung back into St Etienne’s favour when Bathenay scored with a curling shot from 35 yards out, but Liverpool stormed back at the French champions and, roared on by a vociferous home crowd, scored through Ray Kennedy after 58 minutes and then, on 84 minutes, David Fairclough chested down a through pass from Kennedy , held off a challenge from Lopez and shot low to Jurkovic’s right.
 Liverpool were through to the semi-finals where they would play FC Zurich.